 If you’re painting with a roller and you left some streaks, it is worth trying to touch the painted surface with a brush and smooth it.

 - let the painted area dry fully

-- don’t let paint dripping, touch up the strokes with a brush
+- don’t let paint drip, touch up the strokes with a brush

 - let it dry.